uboslinux/ubos-docs/sphinx/users/installation/espressobin.rst

       > ip addr

    Make sure you are connected to the internet before attempting to proceed.
-In the default setup, all Ethernet ports on the EspressoBIN are equivalent and connected by the EspressoBIN's built-in switch, so you can connect using either of them.
+In the default setup, the Ethernet port closest to the ESPRESSObin's USB 3 port (the one that is blue) is set up as "upstream" interface, and the other two can manage local area networks, just like a home router.

 #.
 Update UBOS to the latest and greatest: